Cottage Farm Turkeys

 We rear turkeys that come from old-fashioned breeds.
 We grow our birds slowly to full maturity and we feed them on a natural, cereal-based diet.
 We let the birds roam in the fields from dawn until dusk.
 Importantly we do not use antibiotics or artificial growth promoters.

-The turkeys arrive on the farm as day-old chicks from a local hatchery.
-This is the only transport of their lives!
-The chicks are housed in specialist “brooding” sheds for the first 5 weeks and kept at 30 degrees.
-This is because to start with they have no feathers to keep them warm.
+The turkeys arrive on farm as day old chicks from a local hatchery, the only transport of their lives!
+They are housed in specialist “brooding” sheds for the first 5 weeks where they are kept at 30 degrees to start with as they have no feathers to keep them warm.